Cognitive miser

 In psychology, the human mind is considered to be a cognitive miser due to the tendency of humans to think and solve problems in simpler and less effortful ways rather than in more sophisticated and effortful ways, regardless of intelligence.
 Just as a miser seeks to avoid spending money, the human mind often seeks to avoid spending cognitive effort.
 The cognitive miser theory is an umbrella theory of cognition that brings together previous research on heuristics and attributional biases to explain when and why people are cognitive misers.

-The term cognitive miser was first introduced by Susan Fiske and Shelley Taylor in 1984.
+Psychologists Susan Fiske and Shelley Taylor introduced the term in 1984, writing that "People are limited in their capacity to process information, so they take shortcuts whenever they can."
 It is an important concept in social cognition theory and has been influential in other social sciences such as economics and political science.

 Assumption

 The metaphor of the cognitive miser assumes that the human mind is limited in time, knowledge, attention, and cognitive resources.
 Usually people do not think rationally or cautiously, but use cognitive shortcuts to make inferences and form judgments.
 These shortcuts include the use of schemas, scripts, stereotypes, and other simplified perceptual strategies instead of careful thinking.
 For example, people tend to make correspondent reasoning and are likely to believe that behaviors should be correlated to or representative of stable characteristics.